Thatto Heath Crusaders: Women's team

-Thatto Heath Crusaders have a successful women's side being founding members of the RFL Women's Super League in 2017 following becoming league champions in 2016.
+In 2013, the Thatto Heath Crusaders women's side competed in the Women's Rugby League Conference where they finished top of the Premier League and defeated Bradford Thunderbirds 32–6 to win the Grand Final.
+Following becoming league champions in 2014, 2015 and 2016 the team became founding members of the RFL Women's Super League in 2017.
 The club also won the Women's Challenge Cup four years in a row from 2013 to 2016.
 Ahead of the 2018 season, the side were bought out by St Helens R.F.C.

-While this means that they no longer play in the top tier of Women's competition, as of the 2021 season they continue to field teams in lower leagues (e.g. National Conference League) under the Thatto Heath Crusaders name.
+While this meant that they no longer played in the top tier of Women's competition, they continued to field teams in lower leagues under the Thatto Heath Crusaders name.
+In the 2022 season, the club played in League 2 and in the 2024 season they competed in League 1.